-Having a heart attack is a scary experience.
-Even if your doctor says you're OK, you may still be afraid.
+Having a heart attack is scary.
 How will this affect your life?
-Will you be able to get back to work or resume activities you enjoy?
-Even more frightening — will it happen again?
+Will you be able to return to work or resume activities you enjoy?
+Will it happen again?

-Many hospitals offer cardiac rehabilitation programs that may start while you're in the hospital and, depending on the severity of your attack, continue for weeks to months after you return home.
+- Attend cardiac rehabilitation.
+Many hospitals offer programs that may start while you're in the hospital and, depending on the severity of your attack, continue for weeks to months after you return home.
 Cardiac rehabilitation programs generally focus on four main areas — medications, lifestyle changes, emotional issues and a gradual return to your normal activities.

 Sex after a heart attack

-Some people worry that sex after a heart attack will be too strenuous on their hearts.
-The demands that sexual intercourse place on your heart parallel any other physical exertion — your heart rate, breathing rate and blood pressure increase.
-However, most people can safely return to sexual activity after recovering from a heart attack.
-Each person has a different timeline though, depending on his or her level of physical comfort, psychological readiness and previous sexual activity.
+Some people worry about having sex after a heart attack, but most people can safely return to sexual activity after recovering from a heart attack.
+When you can resume sexual activity will depend on your physical comfort, psychological readiness and previous sexual activity.
 Ask your doctor when it's safe to resume sexual activity.
-With time, you'll likely be able to resume your normal sexual patterns.

 You Are ...
 The Campaign for Mayo Clinic